Cookies help us deliver our services. By using our services, you agree to our use of cookies. Learn more

 Day 3

-We begin the day by travelling to Telaščica Bay, an 8km long protected bay which is home to over 25 smaller bays and 5 islands.
+We begin the day by travelling to Telaščica Bay - an 8km-long protected bay which is home to over 25 smaller bays and 5 islands.
 We start the swim from an isolated hamlet and head out towards the prominent island of Farfariculak checking out an interesting crevasse/cove.
 After a break for lunch, we’ll cross to the western side of one of the inner bays for another coastal swim towards the Telaščica national park headquarters.

 Day 4